raphhbw/HARPS-exocomet/README.md

 **How to run**
 ---
+If you have a folder with fits files corresponding to different stars, this is how we created our database:
 _build-dataset_:
 1. `metadata.py` - saves metadata from fits files in `fits` folder, using `GetData.py`
 2. `spectra.py` - saves spectra from fits files in `fits` folder for specified atomic line (CaII H & K lines), using `GetData.py`. +/- 2000 points from atomic line is saved